sle3man/sle3man.github.io/_posts/2018-02-26-Certification.md

 I made some errors or omissions here and there on the application questions but not too glaringly bad.
 There was one part I wasn't too sure about though...
 The multiple choice questions were a different beast.
 Most of the questions were scenario-based which required reading paragraph-long questions and answering them with multiple choice responses that were a doozy to read through.
-I must note that during the exam there were kids (like 6) outside the room I was doing the test in that were very loud within earshot.
-Multiple Google reviews of the establishment have confirmed that and while the administrators claimed to do something about it, my ears were still assaulted by the vocalizations of these kids.
+I must note that during the exam there were kids (like 6 year old) outside the room I was doing the test in that were very loud within earshot.
+Multiple Google reviews of the establishment have confirmed that and while the administrators claimed to do something about it as a response to the review, my ears were still assaulted by the vocalizations of these kids.

 I've noticed, and other test-takers have noticed that the CSA+ exam tests a particular part of your knowledge and practical experience with cybersecurity.
 I thought it was a great exam with a good mix of questions testing both.
 Where Security+ tests the "what you know